 WHAT YOU SHOULD KNOW:

-- Protect your wound: Your wound can swell, bleed, or split open if it is stretched or bumped.
-Your primary healthcare provider may have you wear a binder to help protect your wound.
-A binder is a snug piece of fabric that helps support your wound and prevent it from splitting open.
+- Protect your wound.
+Your wound can swell, bleed, or split open if it is stretched or bumped.
+You may need to wear a bandage that supports your wound until it is completely healed.

 - You have a fever and chills.

-- Your wound is red, swollen, draining pus, and has a bad smell.
+- Your wound is red, warm, swollen, or leaking pus.